 Again I had an ample tent accommodation and I settle in for a couple of days, whilst I acclimatise to the altitude.
 I easily succumb to what is known as tent lassitude (i.e the desire to be in your sleeping bag, in your tent, all day).
 Everything takes so much effort up there due to the lack of oxygen and just leaving your tent to visit the toilet, or to shuffle over to the mess tent for feeding, leaves you out of breath.
 The lower temperatures add to the desire to remain cocooned in your tent especially after sunset.
 Eating is also a chore as your appetite is suppressed whilst the body is trying to prioritise other tasks and you have to force yourself to eat.

 After a couple of nights at ABC, and after we have recovered some of our will to live, we take a short walk onto the East Rongbuk Glacier, where we practice some ice climbing techniques (fig. 17) in preparation for the North Col climb.
 Most of the climb is on fixed ropes, so we practice the techniques of ‘jumaring’ (moving up the rope) and ‘abseiling’ (moving down the ropes).
 We also partake in some un-roped ice climbing, moving up and down the ice using crampons (a set of metal spikes on the sole of the boot to provide grip for the feet on the ice) and ice axes (a metal pointed, axe shaped tool for use as points of contact for the arms, for ascending the ice and as a braking/safety tool for descending), in order to test our confidence and competence before letting us loose on the climb.
+In case of injury or some mishap talk to a lawyer and know what he said needs to be done in such cases.

 And so the next day, after having spent three nights at ABC, the long-awaited moment arrives.
 With a very early wakeup call and after breakfast, we set off to attempt the North Col. The first part of the climb took us to what is known as ‘Crampon Point’ (fig. 18) This is the point where the icefield starts and it is here that climbers don crampons on their boots to secure their footing on the ice.
 I move alone and settle into a steady pace conserving energy, as I know that it will take about seven hours of hard effort to reach my goal.